fmsouza/atlas/doc/download.md

 Download latest unstable source
 -------------------------------

-You can download directly your copy of the code int the following link:
+You can download directly your copy of the code in the following link:

 [Development version (Latest code)](https://github.com/fmsouza/marvie/archive/master.zip)